jloughry/help/README.md

 ====

 I'll just leave this here in case it might help somebody else some day.
-Some of these items are copied from my old development blog I started on the **Radiant Mercury** program at Lockheed Martin.
+Some of these items are copied from my old development blog I started on the **Radiant Mercury** programme at Lockheed Martin.

 Workaround for lack of SFTP support in Sea Monkey Composer: